legendu-net/blog/misc/content/2020/09/tips-on-github-actions/tips-on-github-actions.markdown

     a runner can be configured to accept only 1 repo in a personal account (which is inconveneint)
     or multiple repositories in a GitHub organization.

+4. A self-hosted runner is able to use SSH keys on the host.
+    However,
+    if a Docker container is used with a self-hosted runner, you have to properly expose SSH keys on the host to the Docker container.
+    A feasible way is to

+        1. Configure the GitHub Action workflow to mount `$HOME/.ssh` to `/ssh`.
+        2. Copy `/ssh` to `/root/.ssh` in the Docker container.
+        3. Run `chmod 600 /root/.ssh/*` to ensure right permissions of SSH keys and configuration files.

 ## References